Call OUH Fund for Pre-graduate Stipends

 - Motivation for carrying out and role in a pre-graduate research project

-- Qualifications – e.g. relevant classes in medical school, previous research experience, student job
+- Qualifications – e.g. relevant classes, previous research experience, student job

 - Scientific quality of the project (primary assessment criterion)